 Notes: The table indicates declining correlation towards 0 over distance of our logged fundamental, in line with theoretical predictions.
 Given randomness in the correlation calculation process, spurious and small deviations from 0 at large distances are possible.

-Data Source: Authors' calculations based on data from Henderson et al. (2018).
+Data Source: Authors' calculations based on replication files of Henderson et al. (2018).